-It’s the oft repeated rule of marketing: know your customer.
+It’s the oft repeated rule of marketing: know your customer (guest).

-For the hospitality clients I work with, it’s common that they skip this part of the marketing research process.
+For the vacation rental & resort/hotel clients we work with, it’s common that they skip this part of the marketing research process.
 After all, what is an outside consultant going to tell me about my own guests?

 Put simply: guest personas.
 What is a marketing persona?
 I’ll let Ardath Albee from Content Marketing Institute help us out:

 A marketing persona is a composite sketch of a key segment of your audience.
 For content marketing purposes, you need personas to help you deliver content that will be most relevant and useful to your audience.